-Private treatment centers can arrange sliding scale, income-based fees.
+Private treatment centers can arrange sliding scale or income-based fees.
 Or you can seek public assistance.
 States provide most of the resources for addiction treatment, and some cities and counties fund specific programs or facilities.
-Some costs for addiction treatment may also be furnished under the Medicaid program.
-More here on ways to finance addiction treatment without breaking the bank.
+Federal insurance coverage is available online.

-More on financing addiction treatment
+More articles on financing treatment here:

 - How can I pay for addiction treatment?